Stripe VS Square: Comparing Features, Pricing, & Key Differences In 2021

-- Account Holds And Terminations: This is unsurprising (understatement of the year, right there) because it’s a common issue with any third-party processor.
+- Account Holds & Terminations: This is unsurprising (understatement of the year, right there) because it’s a common issue with any third-party processor.
 Because these payment systems are usually open to almost anyone right away and they are all lumped into one large merchant account, there’s a greater risk that some of those accounts will be terminated for risky behavior.
-There’s very little scrutiny done before a sub-account with one of these processors is approved, which stands in contrast to merchant accounts, where the processing company will do a lot of underwriting and investigation before approving your application.
+There’s very little scrutiny done before a subaccount with one of these processors is approved, which stands in contrast to merchant accounts, where the processing company will do a lot of underwriting and investigation before approving your application.
 Both Square and Stripe use a lot of machine learning to analyze transactions and flag suspicious behaviors.
-This potential for account holds or terminations is universal — you will encounter it with any third-party processor.
+The potential for account holds or terminations is universal — you will encounter it with any third-party processor.
 If you want to avoid it, your only alternative is to seek out a traditional merchant account.

 The other big complaint that I see with both is also a pretty common one:

 - Poor Customer Support: If I’m honest, reports about the quality of customer service conflict.
 But because of how common the complaints are, I’m listing it here.
 With Stripe, the most common issues are the lack of live support (which, in theory, should no longer be a problem) and slow response times for email.
 With Square, a lot of the complaints about poor customer service come from terminated merchants, but I’ve seen a few complaints about slow or unhelpful email responses.